Opie Read: His reputation

 Read's standing was affected by the fact that many of his works, such as The Jucklins, were published as dime novels.
 Many later critics have dismissed Read as a presenter of lower-class white Southern stereotypes for middle-class Northerners.

+The definitive biography of Read, written by his friend Maurice Elfer, is Opie Read: Novelist, Journalist and Lecturer (Detroit, Boyton Miller Press, 1940).